Mykolaiv: Administrative status

-Geographic characteristics
+Geography

 Mykolaiv is located in a primarily flat terrain area, the fertile, grain-producing steppe region of southern Ukraine.
 The nearest mountains to Mykolaiv are 300 km south, at the southern end of the Crimean Peninsula.
 The lack of any mountain barriers north of Mykolaiv means that cold Arctic winds can blow south, unimpeded by any terrain elevation, to Mykolaiv in winter.

 Mykolaiv is on a peninsula along the estuary of the Southern Bug river where it meets the Inhul River, 65 km from the Black Sea.
 Both the Inhul River and the Southern Bug River follow very winding courses just before they join at the northeast corner of Mykolaiv.
 This has created several long and narrow peninsulas just north of Mykolaiv, and the main part of Mykolaiv is itself on a peninsula at a 180-degree bend in the Southern Bug River.

 The area of the city is 260 km2.

 Mykolaiv is in the second time zone (Eastern European Time).

 Ecology

-Mykolaiv has environmental issues common in many cities in Ukraine, such as pollution of water, the air, and groundwater; drinking water quality, noise, waste management, and conservation of biological diversity in the city.
+Mykolaiv has environmental issues, which is common in many cities in Ukraine, such as pollution of water, the air, and groundwater; drinking water quality, noise, waste management, and conservation of biological diversity in the city.
 One of Mykolaiv's most urgent problems is the disposal of solid household waste.

 The city has 18 preserved sites, totaling about 12 km²: